Cost to Hire Software Developers in Argentina (2026)

 The Code on Wages, 2019 is the first of four labour codes enacted by Parliament to consolidate, simplify, and modernise India’s wage-related legislation.
 It received Presidential assent on 8 August 2019 and applies universally to all employees — not just those below specific wage thresholds — across organised and unorganised sectors.
 Its central goals are to standardise the definition of “wages”, guarantee a national floor wage, mandate equal pay regardless of gender, and unify enforcement across Centre and States.
+See the India labour codes 2025 guide for the full four-code rollout, and the Code on Wages 2019 India deep dive for litigation context.

 The Code subsumes four pre-existing central statutes: